There’s no monthly fee to maintain the account.

 - register for Online Banking

 - pay in £500 and continue to pay in at least £500 per academic term

 - we’ll automatically increase your overdraft limit as shown below at the start of each year of study.
 You can ask to reduce the limit at any time.

-On 6 April we’re changing the way we charge for overdrafts.
-The table below shows how you’ll be charged for using your overdraft before and after this date.
+The table below shows you how you’ll be charged for using your overdraft.

 Overdrafts depend on your circumstances and you must repay any overdraft when we ask in line with our General Terms and Conditions.